ClaytonMcIntosh/Homework-10-OOP-Team-Profile-Generator/README.md

 ## Screenshot of generated HTML

-The following screenshot is of the html generated after running the application and responding to the prompts:
+The following screenshot is of the html generated after running the application and responding to the prompts.
+You can view the sample here: [Sample index file](./dist/index.html)

 ![ScreenShot](./img/screenshot.png)